neoparadigm/mw-wiki/README.md

 No crawling.
 No database.
 No Docker.
 The knowledge base is pre-built and ships with the repo.

 ---

+## What It Is

+MW·Wiki is an open-source knowledge graph for the Modern Workplace community — Intune, Entra ID, Conditional Access, Sentinel, Defender, Exchange, and Teams.

+It crawls a curated set of community blogs, distils each article into structured topic nodes using a local LLM, and connects them into a graph of community knowledge.
+Ask a question and get a cited answer — every claim traced back to the specific blog post and author that covers it.

+> *"Most AI tools retrieve context on demand by searching documents.
+MW·Wiki maintains long-lived knowledge instead — relationships are explicit, topics accumulate over time, and the graph compounds rather than starting cold every session."*

+**This is not RAG.** Articles are not chunked into fragments and retrieved by similarity.
+They are distilled into owned, structured topic nodes — plain Markdown files you can read, edit, and contribute to directly.
+The knowledge graph is the product.

 ## What It Does